X (Ken Carson album): Commercial performance

 X was Carson's first album to chart on the US Billboard 200, debuting at number 115.
 It also reached number 50 on Billboards Top R&B/Hip-Hop Albums chart.
 "Freestyle 2" became a fan favorite and one of Carson's most popular songs.
 In September 2022, it became the subject of a TikTok trend involving users performing a three-step dance to its opening verse; more than 70,000 videos were made with the song, including one by Rico Nasty.
-On June 13, 2024, the song was certified Gold by the Recording Industry Association of America (RIAA).
+On July 22, 2026, the song was certified Platinum by the Recording Industry Association of America (RIAA).

 Track listing

 Credits adapted from liner notes.
 Xtended credits adapted from Apple Music and Tidal.